strangepete/janet-libMPSSE/README.md

 LibMPSSE is a library written by FTDI to simplify I2C, SPI and JTAG development, as configuring the underlying MPSSE hardware is fairly complex.
 JTAG is not yet implemented here.

-This module is an alpha-phase project written by a hobbyist -- all comments and nitpicks welcome.
+This module is an alpha-phase project written by a hobbyist -- all comments and nitpicks welcomed.

 API is documented in api.md and is in flux.
 Function naming and usage generally follows libMPSSE, though some changes were made for ergonomics, *e.g, `I2C_GetChannelInfo` -> `(i2c/info)`*